Biology

 3 Credits (3)

 Biometry is the analysis of biological data using mathematical and statistical models.
 The course will cover basic theories of probability and statistics and will introduce principles of sampling, estimation, experimental design, and hypothesis testing.
 Students will analyze biological data using computer programs and will perform tests for goodness-of-fit, independence, analysis of variance, correlation, and regression.
+May be repeated up to 3 credits.

-Prerequisite(s): BIOL 2310G or BIOL 2110G, and MATH 1220G.
+Prerequisite: BIOL 2610G or BIOL 2110G, and MATH 1220G.

 BIOL 459.
 Darwinism Versus Creationism